AkramsBookshelf/GCT-Unreal/Modeling.md

 2. Find the **Box** static mesh and rename it to `SM_Wall`

 > [!NOTE]
 > Models created in Unreal Engine will be placed in the content folder inside a folder named `_GENERATED` and inside a subfolder with your_username_.
-The object will be named by the type of primitive (in this case, _Box_) followed by an ID number.
+The object will be named by the primitive type (in this case, _Box_) followed by an ID number.
 This can be renamed at any time.
 >

 3. In the **Outliner** select the **Box** instance of the static mesh